ibm-cloud-docs/vpc/vpn-site-to-site-routes-propagating.md

 ## VPN for VPC migration to advertise routes
 {: #migrate-to-advertise-routes-s2s}

+Currently, only policy-based VPNs support Transit Gateway route advertisement.
+Route-based VPNs do not support Transit Gateway route advertisement at this time.
+{: important}

 With Transit Gateway route advertisement support beginning 3 May 2024, existing policy-based VPN gateway customers who use address prefixes can choose from the following options: